About

 Hey fellow nature lovers,

-I’m a wildlife conservation strategist, and conservation and taxidermy historian who writes about wildlife economics.
+I’m a wildlife conservation strategist, and conservation & taxidermy historian who writes about wildlife economics.
 I’ve been crazy about animals, history and the outdoors since I was little.
-I’ve worked for museums, aquariums, been a white water and kayak outfitter and guide, and even worked in a butcher shop to see if that would curb my interest in meat (it did not).
-I’ve got a bevy of outdoor pursuits I indulge in whenever possible like timber sports, archery, hunting, horseback riding, shooting sports, and anything that happens on the water.
+I’ve worked for museums, aquariums, been a white water and kayak outfitter and guide, and worked in a Brooklyn butcher shop to better understand farm to table pipelines.

 Thanks for stopping by!